awsdocs/aws-lambda-developer-guide/doc_source/with-cloudtrail-example.md

    --role arn:aws:iam::123456789012:role/lambda-cloudtrail-role
    ```

-## Add Permissions to the Function Policy<a name="with-cloudtrail-example-configure-event-source-add-permission"></a>
+## Step 5: Adding Permissions to the Lambda Function Policy<a name="with-cloudtrail-example-configure-event-source-add-permission"></a>

-Add permissions to the Lambda function's resource policy to allow Amazon S3 to invoke the function\.
+The Lambda function's resource policy needs permissions to allow Amazon S3 to invoke the function\.

-1. Run the following `add-permission` command to grant Amazon S3 service principal \(`s3.amazonaws.com`\) permissions to perform the `lambda:InvokeFunction` action\.
-Note that permission is granted to Amazon S3 to invoke the function only if the following conditions are met:
-   + An object\-created event is detected on a specific bucket\.
-   + The bucket is owned by a specific AWS account\.
-If a bucket owner deletes a bucket, some other AWS account can create a bucket with the same name\.
-This condition ensures that only a specific AWS account can invoke your Lambda function\.
+**To give Amazon S3 permissions to invoke the function**

+1. Run the following `add-permission` command\.
+Replace the ARN and account ID with your own\.

    ```
    $ aws lambda add-permission --function-name CloudTrailEventProcessing \